 - Researchers, practitioners from non-profit, government institutions, non-academic organizations: Independent museums, observatories, research labs, professional societies and similar organizations associated with research, education, policy analysis related to global change or sustainable development activities, based in APN member/approved countries.

 - Project leaders who have successfully completed or are due to complete a project before the summary proposal deadline are eligible to apply for funding with the caveat that their project reporting is completed in full by the deadline for full proposal stage, and on the quality and impact of their previous APN-project outcomes.

 Proposals cannot be accepted from:

-- Project leaders of APN ongoing projects.
-Independent researchers.
+- Project leaders of ongoing APN projects.